helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ---

 # Information architecture redesign #

-City, University of London
+Client: {{ post.company }}

 ## Challenge ##

 A public institution, with a global audience of 350,000+ users per month, City's website had last been re-developed over 10 years ago.
 With hundreds of CMS users and limited oversight it had grown to 20,000 pages.
 The site needed to answer users' questions, and help them make decisions but, with thousands of disparate pages and a lack of structure, different users couldn't find the information they sought.
-The website couldn't fully support the university's business imperatives of attracting new students and promoting its research.
+The website was incapable of fully supporting the university's business goals, such as attracting new students and promoting its research.

 ## My role ##